Formalities for selling a used boat, who does what ?

 The procedure is the same as in the first case.

-The obligations of the buyer
+The buyer's obligations

 Length < 7 m and engine power < 22 HP